akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-### A twisting maze of passages
+### A twisting maze

-She led Beatrice quickly through a maze of corridors to a small chamber with a narrow bed, brazier, and window overlooking the river.
-A simple gown of grey wool hung from a peg.
+Lady Margaret led Beatrice quickly through a maze of corridors to the southern end of the palace, near the Abbey, she later learnt.
+A small chamber with a window pleasantly overlooking the royal gardens and the river.
+There was a narrow bed, brazier, and a simple gown of grey wool hung from a peg.

 As Beatrice set down her basket, the lid popped open and Goosie burst out into the chamber in a flurry of indignant honks.